 IWI Tavor X95

-Unlike the AR 15, the Tavor has not been historically known as a “Lego gun.”
+Unlike the AR 15, the Tavor has not historically been known as a “Lego gun.”
 However, changes have been made to previous versions, and this is no longer the case.
-IWI X95 accessories are not only more available but the weapon’s capacity for modularity and customization has been dramatically increased.
+IWI X95 accessories are not only more available, but the weapon’s capacity for modularity and customization has been dramatically increased.

 As IWI describes it: